Anxiety Definition, Symptoms, And Treatment Options

 • Separation anxiety disorder: 0.9% to 1.9%

 The National Institute on Mental Health published an overview of anxiety disorders in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders.
-While anxiety can present differently from one person to the next, some common symptoms are used to help identify the presence of a mental health condition.
-If you or someone you love shows signs of an anxiety disorder, please ask your doctor or mental health provider about an assessment.
+While anxiety can present differently from one person to the next, some common anxiety symptoms are used to help identify the presence of a psychological disorder.
+If you or someone you love shows signs of an anxiety or other psychological disorder, please ask your doctor or mental health provider about an assessment and treatment.

 Cognitive